 ¾ cup water

 1 tsp liquid smoke - see above (if you can't get it, use another 1/2 tsp smoked paprika)

-2. In a mixing bowl, sieve the vital gluten and tapioca flour and add the rest of the dry ingredients.
-In a smaller bowl, mix the water and other liquid ingredients well with the the crushed garlic.
+2. In a mixing bowl, sieve the vital gluten, tapioca flour and yeast flakes.
+Add the spice mix to it and stir everything well.
+In a smaller bowl, mix the wet mix ingredients together with the crushed garlic.
 Stir this into the dry ingredients and mix in very well.
-Knead the mixture thoroughly for a couple of minutes.
+Knead the mixture thoroughly for 2-3 minutes.

-3. Divide the mixture into two even-sized logs.
+3. Divide the mixture into two even-sized pieces.
 Roll them into fat sausages about 18cm/7inches long.
 Wrap them in tinfoil so they are completely sealed on the edge and at both ends.